-The payment benefits of a membership site are mutual for both the students and the teacher-creator.
+The payment benefits of a membership are mutual for both the students and the course creator.

-The students pay a much lower monthly fee for the content in a membership site than they would for a typical course that provides lifetime access.
+The students usually pay a much lower monthly fee for the content in a membership than they would for a typical course that provides lifetime access.
 The lower price point doesn’t mean the content is sub-par, of course.
-The lower monthly fee simply means more students are able to not only afford the content, but to continue to afford it on a regular basis.
+It simply means more students are able to not only afford the content, but to continue to afford it on a regular basis.

 The students benefit short-term by being able to access all content in the membership site and to begin learning from the existing content immediately, at a much lower price point than a traditional course.